The Bobodioufs

-The Bobodioufs is a humorous television series written and directed by Patrick Martinet and former partner Adjaratou Dembele.
+The Bobodioufs was a humorous television series written and directed by Patrick Martinet and former partner Adjaratou Dembele.
 With more than 150 episodes of laughter and entertainment, Bobodioufs was produced by Frame society in Burkina Faso from 2000 to 2015.
-It is the most watched television series in Francophone Africa.
+At the time, it was the most watched television series in Francophone Africa.

 History

 Created and produced by Patrick Martinet and Adjaratou Dembele, the series was broadcast by French media Cooperation Agency (CFI), TV5, the Rtb and several other African channels.
 Before, it was of little stories, news items daily and an episode corresponded to a daily practice, one of those stories.
 After by cons, it has become a soap opera with twenty episodes twice a year.
-This series chronicles of everyday life in a city Burkina Faso (Bobo Dioulasso): miseries, joys, all with humor.
+This series chronicles of everyday life in Bobo Dioulasso, Burkina Faso's second largest city.
+The production was filmed with local actors with storylines featuring miseries, joys, all with humor.
 This also explains its success.
 "The stories have their origins in everyday life.
 People are concerned because it can happen to everyone."

 Origin

 Siriki is the little brother of souke's friend, a musician from Burkina Faso.
 Their first encounter was in the kingdom of Abu.
 He was reacting and they said things were so much laughter around them.
 Then, the director was inspired by these teasers.

-En 2004, Patrick Martinet avais expliqué les problèmes qui existaient déja en raison de la fermeture de CFI-TV, le principal client.
-Cela a fait qu’il y avait environ 50% en moins sur les droits de diffusion.
-Il fallait donc faire un effort cette fois-ci avant de trouver un système qui permettrait de redémarrer correctement.
+In 2004, Patrick Martinet explained the problems that already existed due to the closure of CFI-TV, the main customer.
+This meant that there was about 50% less on broadcasting rights.
+It was therefore necessary to make an effort this time before finding a system that would allow you to restart properly.